ELC/Comparisons/CONTRIBUTING.md

 - Description
 - Index with hyperlinks
 - Scenario chosen for the analysis
-- Set of features to be considered
+- Features to be considered
-- Prior requirements to be evalutated (Optional) (*)
+- Disqualified candidates (Optional) (*)
-- List of candidates
-- Evaluation (**)
+- Evaluation
-- Summary by feature
 - Summary Table
+- Conclusion

 \* For example in a freeware only comparison, paid software will be list but not evaluated.
 This is so because the user should know all the options avaiable even if some are not evaluated.

-\** If there is a feature just one candidate has, it can be mentioned as a "Special Note" if the feature is important to the analysis, it should be add to the considered features

 ### Rules for comparisons
 - Description have to be brief and concrete